andrey-mokhov/graphql-php/docs/en/spiral/abstract-object-type.md

         'resolve' => [$this, 'methodName'],

         // Defines a callable structure responsible for determining the complexity of data computation.
-        // Possible values ​​are the same as the definition of resolve.
+        // Possible values are the same as the definition of resolve.
         //
         // When determining the complexity of field calculation, the closure will be called with the following parameters:
         // int $childrenComplexity, array $args